 Forex News

-Euro Price Today
+New Zealand Dollar Price Today

-The table below shows the percentage change of Euro (EUR) against listed major currencies today.
-Euro was the strongest against the British Pound.
+The table below shows the percentage change of New Zealand Dollar (NZD) against listed major currencies today.
+New Zealand Dollar was the strongest against the British Pound.

 USD EUR GBP JPY CAD AUD NZD CHF

 The heat map shows percentage changes of major currencies against each other.
 The base currency is picked from the left column, while the quote currency is picked from the top row.
-For example, if you pick the Euro from the left column and move along the horizontal line to the US Dollar, the percentage change displayed in the box will represent EUR (base)/USD (quote).
+For example, if you pick the New Zealand Dollar from the left column and move along the horizontal line to the US Dollar, the percentage change displayed in the box will represent NZD (base)/USD (quote).

 News provided by the portal FXStreet